benengi/battochatto/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Building for deployment

+Run `ng build --prod --output-path docs --base-href /ng-chat-app/` to build the project for GitHub Pages deployment or redeployment.
+In the created 'docs' folder copy the index.html file and rename the copy to 404.html

+Push to changes to repo as normal.

 ## Running unit tests